GabeScott/standard-works-vault/General Conference/2003 October - The State of the Church.md

 May the blessings of heaven attend you.
 May you be faithful and true to the great and glorious cause which you have embraced is my humble prayer, in the name of our Redeemer, even the Lord Jesus Christ, amen.

 Now we have a special treat.
 I would like to ask Brother David B. Haight to come to the pulpit.
 Here is a grand old warrior.
 He is 97 years of age.
 He has lived longer than any other Apostle in the history of this dispensation.
 He recently became ill and has had a little difficulty.
 But he wanted to come this morning and just wave to you with a feeling of gratitude and appreciation for you and the great love which he feels for you.
 And to him, dear friend, we say, God bless you and heal you.
-We love you, we sustain you, we pray for you.
+We love you; we sustain you; we pray for you.
 May heaven’s blessings rest upon you, dear Brother Haight.
 Thank you.

-Elder Haight: Thank you.
+**Elder Haight:** Thank you.

-President Hinckley: Do you want to wave to these people?
+**President Hinckley:** Do you want to wave to these people?

-Elder Haight: Yes, I must.
+**Elder Haight:** Yes, I must.
 I am waving.
 Thank you, thank you.
 Nice to be with you.

-President Hinckley: Thank you.

-Elder Haight: Thank you.
+**President Hinckley:** Thank you.

-President Hinckley: We will excuse him now.
+**President Hinckley:** We will excuse him now.
 He will be watching on television.
 What a great soldier he has been in the army of the Lord.
 Thank you so much, Brother Haight.